Ericsson/Ardesco-SDK/README.md

 	available on the Ardesco Teams page.

 Changelog

+Release 1.7
+	Fixed bug in board directories that would cause compile to fail if CONFIG_SPI=n Fixed bug in board directories that prevented antenna from being configured correctly.
+	Fixed bug in board directories that prevented SPI and Grove select from being configured correctly.
+	Fixed bug in LED library that caused build failures.
+	Updated ADP536 driver for v1.4.0 compatibility.

 Release 1.6
 	Added board directories compatible to Nordic SDK 1.4.
 Set the target